 To this day, evil spirits, including Satan, worship God.
 Paul said as much when he said (1) Satan is now "disguising himself as a messenger of light" (2Cor.
-11:14) and (2) demons devise doctrines about God and His Son that appeal even to many of God's own children (1Tim.
+11:14) and (2) demons devise doctrines about God and His Son that appeal to many of God's own children (1Tim.
 4:1).
-Heaven's creatures were created to be deeply religious, and they cannot alter that work of God (Eccl.
+Heaven's creatures were created deeply religious, and they cannot alter that work of God (Eccl.
 3:14).
-Satan and his angels were cast out of heaven, but they cannot cease from doing what they were created to do, even if the way they do it is unacceptable.
+Satan and his angels were cast out of heaven, but they cannot cease from doing what they were created to do, even if the way they do it is unacceptable to their Creator.
 It may help the Reader to understand this if it is remembered that Jesus never called harlots and drunkards sons of the Accuser.
 He gave that title only to those considered to be good people.
-Satan and his sons despise the irreligious.
-He and his sons thrive in a religious environment, and Satan encourages them to perform solemn religious rites and to enforce rules of good conduct.
+Satan and his sons despise the irreligious and thrive in a religious environment.
+Satan encourages men to perform solemn religious rites and to enforce rules of good conduct.
 After all, while he was in heaven, that is what he did.

 Jesus criticized Satan's sons for doing the will of their father (Jn.
 8:44).
 But what were they doing?
-According to Jesus, those sons of the Accuser fasted twice a week (Lk.
+According to Jesus, they fasted twice a week (Lk.
 18:12), made long prayers (Mt.
 23:14), spent great sums on missionary work (Mt.
 23:15), gave tithes of everything that came into their possession (Mt.
-23:23), and insisted that transgressors, such as the woman caught in adultery, be punished to the full extent of Moses' law (Jn.
+23:23), and insisted that transgressors such as the woman caught in adultery be punished to the full extent of Moses' law (Jn.
 8:1-11).
-Satan's sons were pillars of the community; they would not have gotten drunk or committed adultery for any amount of money.
-Their righteousness was seen by all.
+Satan's sons were pillars of the Jewish community; they would not have gotten drunk or committed adultery for any amount of money.
+Their righteousness was seen and known by all.
 (They made sure of that.)
-They strictly observed the law's rites and rules, along with the religious traditions of their elders.
-However, their maintenance of proper form only provided a cover for the wickedness that was in their hearts, just like their father, Satan.
-That was the judgment of God revealed by the Son when he told those deeply religious men, "You are they who justify yourselves in the sight of men, but God knows your hearts!
+They strictly observed the law's rites and rules, as well as the traditions of their elders.
+However, their maintenance of proper form only provided a cover for the wickedness that was in their hearts - just like their father, Satan.
+That was God's judgment of them, and it was revealed by the Son when he told those men, "You are they who justify yourselves in the sight of men, but God knows your hearts!
 That which is highly esteemed among men is an abomination in the sight of God" (Lk.
 16:15).